johnnolan/wild-magic-surge-5e/README.md

 The first option is to show a prompt every time a player uses a 1st level or higher spell in the chat window. _This is enabled by default and should always be checked, even to enable the automatic options._

+### Whisper chat results to GM

+Whisper the results of the rolls in case you want to be a nice GM and fudge the rolls.

 ### Auto Roll d20 instead of just the prompt

 The additional option `Auto Roll d20 instead of just the prompt` will auto roll in the background for you post automatically the result in the Chat.